pradhumnpanchal/PracticeSess/README.md

 # PracticeSess
 integrating with intelliJ.
-thinking for a 30 day practice. messed up with intellij. skipped day 2 (travelling to home). pushed a stupid GUI.
+thinking for a 30 days practice. messed up with intellij. skipped day 2 (travelling to home). pushed a stupid GUI.